YingLiu4203/old-dev-blog/_posts/2017-08-25-angular-note.md

 The `<ng-container>` is a syntax element recognized by the Angular parser.
 It's not a directive, component, class, or interface.
 It's more like the curly braces in a JavaScript `if-block`.

 `TemplateRef` refers to the embedded template of the structural directive.
 Use `ViewContainerRef.createEmbeddedView(this.tremplateRef)` to creat the embedded view.

+# 8. Pipe

+Pipe has a syntax of `someValue | pipeName : para1 : para2`.

+To define a pipe, use `@Pipe({name: 'pipeName'})` to define pipe meta data.
+The pipe class should implement `PipeTransform` interface that defines a `transform(value, ...)` method that returns transformed value.
+You must include the pipe in the `declarations` array of the `AppModule`.

+When use a pipe with an array, Angular doesn't detect change inside the array.
+Replacing the whole array to enable change detection when the array is an input to a pipe.

+By default, a pipe is pure.
+Angular executes a pure pipe only when it detects a pure change to the input value.
+A pure change means a changed primitive value or a changed object reference.
+Pure change detection is simple and fast.

+When you set `pure: false` in `@Pipe()` meta data, the pipe becomes an impure pipe.
+Angular executes an impure pipe during every component change detection cycle, for every keystroke or mouse-move.

+`AsyncPipe` is an impure pipe.